ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - [Meeting Template](https://github.com/ajahne/essential-manager-meetings/blob/master/templates/career-conversations.md)

 ## Performance Reviews
-**Purpose:** To improve your direct report's performance
+**Purpose:** To improve your direct report's performance.

 **Brief Description:**
+The annual performance review is not a replacement for ongoing guidance, coaching, and feedback.

+So we are at the last essential meeting...and why did I put it last?
+Well, because I believe this meeting, while important, is augmented and supported by the previously outlined meetings.
+[Ongoing performance management](https://www.atiim.com/blog/what-is-ongoing-performance-management/) consists of frequent touch-bases (i.e. 1:1s), goal setting and review (e.g. career conversations and goal review)

+Some companies like Adobe, GE, and others, got rid of the performance review?
+So should we follow and just ditch it?
+Let's look beyond the headline and see that ongoing guidance and feedback at these companies has been

 The performance review contains feedback from
 - you (the manager)
 - teammates/peers
 - anyone that reports to them (if they are a manager)
 - self-review

+In some companies, performance reviews are a dying breed.

+Do not save up all your "feedback" for performance reviews.
+Practice radical candor (Care Deeply and challenge directly) to ensure you are providing ongoing guidance ()

 As a manager, you consolidate and summarize the feedback

 Advice for managers:
 - give yourself plenty of time to write these reviews.
 It will take time to gather feedback, speak to peers, review your notes, and draft the full review
 - keep notes throughout the year.
 When this person excels or performs below expectations on a task/goal/expectation make note of it.
 When you receive feedback on this person from their peers or other managers, make note of it.
 - Have a concrete example for each piece of feedback.
-Feedback without an example does not resonant and in my opinion should can come across like an opinion versus an objective observation.
+Feedback without an example does not resonant and in my opinion can come across like an opinion versus an objective observation.
-- don’t schedule back to back
+- don’t schedule these meetings back to back.
+When its perofmance review "season", I typically only schedule one in a day or if in the same day, spaced out by 4-5 hours.
-- give yourself enough time to conduct them
+- give yourself enough time to conduct them, I typically set aside 60 minutes
 - write it down, potentially separate review from compensation
 - schedule regular checkins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed

+Performance reviews are augmented through one-on-ones and goal reviews.
+Leverage one-on-ones before and after

+transparency and fairness

+Important to have rubric (e.g. career ladder)

 **Agenda and topics:**
 - Walk through the review (follow your company's standard documentation)
 - Discussion around strengths, accomplishments, areas of improvements

-**Frequency:** once a year
+**Frequency:** cadence is company culture dependent.
+Annual, semi-annual, or quarterly.
+A typical range is between once a quarter to once a year (once a year assumes other meetings are occurring regularly);

 **Meeting Length:** 60-90 minutes